aclap-dev/weh/README.md

 This toolkit speeds up browser add-ons development by providing a number of facilities for WebExtensions-based (Firefox, Chrome, Opera and Edge) extensions.

-This is not a framework in the sense that the developer does not have to embrace all the provided utilities and there is not many architectural constraints to follow in order to take benefit of the tool.
+This is not a framework in the sense that the developer does not have to embrace all the provided utilities and there are not many architectural constraints to follow in order to take benefit of the tool.

 The build system generates automatically a directory you can directly install into your browser, compiling automatically CoffeeScript, TypeScript and JSX to Javascript, Sass, Less and Stylus to CSS.

-**weh** also provides some libraries that goes into your addon to ease a number of common tasks like managing preferences and two-way communications between the extension background and its user interface content pages, providing a way for the end-user to customize any string in the add-on user interface.
+**weh** also provides some libraries that go into your addon to ease a number of common tasks like managing preferences and two-way communications between the extension background and its user interface content pages, providing a way for the end-user to customize any string in the add-on user interface.
 Developing the user interface using ReactJS is also simplified but you may choose not to use this library.

 In addition, an inspector application (under the form of a **weh**-based extension) is provided to monitor other **weh** extensions in real-time.